- Return to Research & Labs

 Will the student recreation fee be waived or pro-rated for the fall if athletic facilities are not open?

-The recreation fee will be waived for the Fall of 2020 for all students.
+The recreation fee will be waived for the Fall of 2020 and Spring of 2021 for all graduate students.
 Your account will be automatically adjusted to reflect this change.

 I need assistance planning to teach online this fall.